 Recently I found myself struck by a thought as I wandered in amongst the vibrancy and boisterousness of the beloved melting pot of ethnicity and street traders that is Moore Street.
-In the lead up to this I was pondering a subject far from the reality that surrounded me in the market of Moore St. – English Peerage.
-The Peerage of England, for the purpose of this article, is something we’d describe as an umbrella term for all of the silly bollock-talk regarding dukes, barons, viscounts and other such made up titles that happen to get bandied about by our nearest neighbours to the east.
-And the reason as to why I’d been thinking this deeply about such a thing in public was the same reason as always – the pub!
+In the lead-up to this, I was pondering a subject far from the reality that surrounded me in the market of Moore St. – English Peerage.
+The Peerage of England, for the purpose of this article, is something we’d describe as an umbrella term for all of the silly bollock-talk regarding dukes, barons, viscounts and other such made-up titles that happen to get bandied about by our nearest neighbours to the east.
+And the reason why I’d been thinking this deeply about such a thing in public was the same reason as always – the pub!

 The Duke on Duke Street, it seems was named after some aul codger named Charles FitzRoy who in addition to being the Lord Lieutenant of Ireland was also the Second Duke of Grafton.
 His father – Henry, First Duke of Grafton was married to a Countess and was also an illegitimate child of King Charles II and Duchess Barbara Villiers.

 It was in the middle of trying to make sense of all this guillotine-worthy convoluted nonsense, I found my pattern of thought interrupted by a hardy street trader who was noisily speaking to a friend whom she hadn’t seen in a while.
 Filling her friend in with all of the latest goss, she spoke seamlessly as she navigated her words through the complicated array of extended family and friends.